e2eSolutionArchitect/academy/bootcamp/cloud-weekend-for-beginners.md

 - What is Cloud?
 Cloud basics.
 - Why Cloud technology is important?
 - How learning Cloud technology helps your career growth?
 Career path in Cloud technology.
 - Which Cloud to learn (AWS/Azure/Google cloud) ? and Why?
-Should I learn all three or anyone?
+Should you learn all three or any particular cloud?
 - What are the job opportunities in Cloud field?
 - Cloud popular services and usages.
 Compute, Storage, Monitoring.
 - Hands-on workshop to create a small cloud project.